How to Stay in Thailand Long-Term

 $15,000 / 60 months = 250 dollars per month

-Still about twice more expensive than the other options but there are no other options with that amount of comfort and there are no hidden costs.
-For instance, each border run will cost you one day of your time and it’s not a pleasant experience.
+It’s still twice more expensive than the other options but there are no other options with that amount of comfort and there are no hidden costs.
+For instance, each border run will cost you one day of your time, and it’s not a pleasant experience.
 What’s the price of one day of your life?
 If it’s more than $100 then Thailand Elite will be a better option for you.

 I use Thailand Elite and I think that it’s worth it.
 Is protects me from all the bureaucracy and corruption and allows me to spend more time on things that I actually like.
 The visa overhead is easily compensated by the lower cost of living compared with EU or USA.
 You can rent a good house here for $500, why don’t you pay $250 more to forget about all the formalities with your long-term stay in the kingdom?

-I think that staying in Thailand is complicated but it’s still one of the best and cheapest places to live if you’re location independent.
+I think that staying in Thailand is complicated, but it’s still one of the best and cheapest places to live if you are location independent.
 The best available option for a long-term stay is a Thailand Elite visa and if you are looking for cheaper options I would suggest you go for a student visa which will save you a lot of time and efforts compared to border/visa runs.